-$$1 + 0.00005(E + 2E/G)$$ (3.1)
+$$1 + 0.00005 (E + 2E/G)$$ (3.1)

-where E is experience period expected losses and G is the G value form of the severity index (see Section 2.1.1).
+where E is experience period expected losses and G is the G value form of the severity index.
 This was updated to (3.2).

-$$1.10 + 0.0004(E/G)$$ (3.2)
+$$1.10 + 0.0004 \,({\rm E/G})$$ (3.2)

 This new formula will allow slightly more room for debit mods on the smallest risks.
-The new formula is also entirely a function of implied expected number of claims (E/G \sim expected losses/average severity \approx expected claim counts) between states and over time, whereas the previous formula was partially dependent on the absolute value of expected losses.
+The new formula is also entirely a function of implied expected claims (expected losses/average severity) between states and over time, whereas the previous formula was partially dependent on the absolute value of expected losses.

-3.3.
-D-ratio calculation
+3.3 D-ratio Calculation

-Part of NCCI's recent revision of class ratemaking methods involved a shift from the three categories of partial pure premiums (serious indemnity, non-serious indemnity, and medical) to only the two categories of indemnity and medical (Daley 2009).
+Part of NCCI's recent revision of class ratemaking methods involved a shift from the three categories of partial pure premiums (serious indemnity, non-serious indemnity, and medical) to only the two categories of indemnity and medical ([3]).
 Partial D-ratios had been calculated for each premium component statewide and then weighted by the partial premiums in each class to produce the class D-ratio.
 To compensate for this loss of refinement, the new partial D-ratios for medical and indemnity losses were estimated separately for each hazard group.
 Since D-ratio factors should tend to decrease for higher hazard groups, a monotonicity smoothing algorithm was applied to indicated D-ratio factors.
-This smoother iterates several times, averaging a D-ratio factor with factors in the adjacent hazard group(s) in cases where a factor is lower than the factor in the adjacent higher hazard group and/or higher than the factor in the adjacent lower hazard group.
+This smoother iterates several times, averaging a D-ratio factor with factors in the adjacent hazard group(s) in cases where a factor is lower than the factor in the adjacent higher hazard group.

-3.4.
-ELR calculation
+3.4 ELR Calculation

 The Expected Loss Rates (ELRs) are applied to experience period payrolls to calculate expected ratable losses.
 One key part of the calculation of ELRs is the Excess Loss Adjustment Factor (ELAF), which removes expected losses above the State Accident Limit.
-The ELAF calculation had been based on some simple excess loss ratio curves for undeveloped losses by entry ratio from the 1970s (Harwayne 1976), represented in terms of quadratic and cubic polynomials for Fatal, Permanent Total, and Major Permanent Partial injury type categories.
-Recent NCCI Excess Loss Factors (ELF) were not well suited for this purpose as they reflect losses that are developed and stochastically dispersed to ultimate values instead of the immature values for ratable experience period losses (Corro 2006).
+The ELAF calculation had been based on some simple excess loss ratio curves for undeveloped losses by entry ratio from the 1970s ([11]), represented in terms of quadratic and cubic polynomials for Fatal, Permanent Total, and Major Permanent Partial injury type categories.
+Recent NCCI Excess Loss Factors (ELF) were not well suited for this purpose as they reflect losses that are developed and stochastically dispersed to ultimate values instead of the immature values for ratable experience period losses ([2]).
 A set of replacement excess ratio curves for the ELAFs, still represented in terms of polynomials (3.3) but fit separately to Fatal, Permanent Total, Permanent Partial, Temporary Total, and Medical Only, was fit to more recent NCCI claims data (Table 5).
-The new excess ratio curves, still on
+The new excess ratio curves, still on an undeveloped basis, were significantly higher for higher entry ratios.